RAG, but Better: Graph RAG – 1

 The Limitations and Necessity

-RAG is a system that retrieves relevant information and generates answers based on it.
-While it works well for straightforward questions like “Who won the Nobel Prize in 2023?”, it struggles with queries requiring contextual understanding and summarization, such as “What are the main themes of this dataset?”
+RAG retrieves relevant information and generates answers effectively for straightforward questions like “Who won the Nobel Prize in 2023?”
+However, it faces challenges with complex queries requiring contextual understanding and summarization, such as “What are the main themes of this dataset?”

-This limitation arises because RAG processes data as isolated fragments, often missing the overall connections.
-Additionally, handling large datasets can exceed the processing capacity of LLMs (Large Language Models).
-To address these challenges, Graph RAG reorganizes data using graph-based structures and summarizes it at the community level, enabling more efficient and comprehensive data processing.
+These issues stem from RAG’s tendency to treat data as isolated fragments, often overlooking broader connections.
+Moreover, large datasets can surpass the processing limits of LLMs.
+Graph RAG overcomes these limitations by restructuring data into graph-based formats and summarizing it at the community level, enabling more efficient and holistic data analysis.

 How Graph RAG Works